yobson/Y86_64-forth/README.md

 You will need a modern version of GHC and cabal.
 Simply run `make` in the code directory.

 ### The Interpreter
-- To use the interpreter (I assume a unix system), simply run `rlwrap ./FORTH -i` or `rlwrap ./FORTH --interactive`.
+- To use the interpreter (I assume a unix system), simply run `./FORTH -i` or `./FORTH --interactive`.
 - You can give a files as input and it will load in the functions defined in them and prepare the stack.

 ### The Compiler